audiojs/audio-buffer-list/readme.md

 ### `list.map(mapper, from=0, to=-0, {reversed: false})`

-Map buffers of subpart of the list, defined by `from` and `to` arguments.
+Map buffers of part of the list, defined by `from` and `to` arguments.
 Modifies list in-place.

 Mapper function has signature `(buffer, idx, offset) => buffer`. `buffer` is an audio buffer to process, `idx` is buffer number, and `offset` is first buffer sample absolute offset.
 If mapper returns `undefined`, the buffer is preserved.
 If mapper returns `null`, the buffer is discarded.
 If mapper returns `false`, iterations are stopped.